Why Trans Awareness Week Is Important

 The false narrative of miserable or deceptive trans women just kept being repeated.
 Reinforcing stereotypical images of trans people as degenerates or pantomime characters.
 And propagating deep misconceptions by failing in any way to clarify the difference between trans women and cross dressers, with characters very much men dressed as women that I didn’t feel any connection with.
 In fact the way they were treated scared me.

-There Was Always Trans Panic?
+There Was Always Trans Panic

 In so many cases the revelation that someone was trans caused an extreme panic reaction, which presented either as violence or vomiting.
 Literally showing us that we make people sick, that they feel conned by us and a that natural and perfectly reasonable reaction is to become physically abusive.